jacksleight/statamic-miniset/README.md

 ],
 ```

-Tailset automatically embeds a full list of variant classes in the YAML file, so they can be discovered and included by the compiler.
+Tailset embeds a full list of possible variant utilities in the YAML file.
+This is necessary so they can be discovered by the compiler and included in your CSS files, so they work when a user selects them in the CP.

 ### Using with other CSS frameworks / custom classes